Come and visit us

 Throughout the year we have one Sunday morning Communion service at 10:00 a.m.
-From September to June, we also have a Wednesday evening Communion service at 6:00 pm in the chapel.
+From September to June, we also have a midday Communion service on Wednesdays at 12:15 pm.
 More information about each service can be found at www.stcraleigh.org/our-worship

 What do I need to bring or wear?

 It is our custom to provide full service bulletins with everything you will need to participate in our service.
 As for what to wear, most adults in our congregation wear "business casual."
 As for children, it can be anything from formal to casual.